nicolas-kuechler/doe-suite/README.md

 host_types:
   single:
     n: 1                    # number of current instances
-    init_role: setup-single # role run on the initial instance setup
 base_experiment:
   seed: 1234                  # a constant in the experiment
   payload_size_mb:            # a factor with two levels